Before you move out

 Costs of moving out

-Before you move out, use the MoneySmart budget planner to create
+Before you move out, use should create a budget to help you add

 Renting a house or flat can be expensive.
 Make sure you have